Retrieval-Augmented Machine Translation with Unstructured Knowledge: Implementation Details

 \textbf{Multi-Task Training Samples.} As we introduce in Section~\ref{sec:3}, there are three training objectives in CSC multi-task training method.
 To provide a deeper understanding of these objectives, here we give some example samples in Figure~\ref{fig:CSC_examples}.
 In our main experiments, we create 40K samples for each training objective.

 \textbf{Metric Implementation.} To calculate the reference-based COMET score~\cite{rei-etal-2022-cometkiwi}, we leverage the official codes\footnote{\url{https://github.com/Unbabel/COMET}} and the official model\footnote{\url{https://huggingface.co/Unbabel/wmt22-comet-da}}.
-To calculate the BLEU score, we use the \textit{sacrebleu} toolkit\footnote{\url{https://github.com/mjpost/sacrebleu}} to calulate the corpus-level BLEU.
-For GRB and GRF, we prompt GPT-4o (2024-08-06 version) as the MT evaluator in the reference-based and reference-free manners, respectively.
+To calculate the BLEU score, we use the \textit{sacrebleu} toolkit\footnote{\url{https://github.com/mjpost/sacrebleu}} to calulate the corpus-level BLEU. \modi{In En$\Rightarrow$Zh and En$\Rightarrow$De translation, the ``tokenize'' is set to ``zh'' and ``char'', respectively.} For GRB and GRF, we prompt GPT-4o (2024-08-06 version) as the MT evaluator in the reference-based and reference-free manners, respectively.
 The corresponding prompts borrow from \citet{kocmi2023large}, and are illustrated in Figure~\ref{fig:gpt_4o_evaluator}.
 Since GRB and GRF need the API costs, we randomly select 200 samples from the RAGtrans testing set, and conduct the GRB and GRF evaluation.
 All experimental results listed in this paper are the average of 3 runs.